Exploring Zion National Park

 4 - The Subway

 This is sitting as a hopeful place holder on my blogpost - someday….
-To work our way up to this hike, we learned how to rappel in 2025 and have practiced this now on a few hikes.
+To work our way up to this hike, we learned how to rappel in 2025 and have practiced this on a few hikes so far.
 We have all of our own gear.
 Now we just need to win some permits.
 Hopefully this is in our near future.

 Return to Map